Paul Goldschmidt Preview, Player Props: Cardinals vs. Reds

 - The pitching staff for the Reds has a collective 8.6 K/9, which ranks 18th in MLB.

-- Reds pitchers combine to give up 199 total home runs at a clip of 1.4 per game (third-most in the league).
+- Reds pitchers combine to give up the third-most home runs in baseball (200 total, 1.4 per game).

+- Spiers (0-0) takes the mound for the Reds to make his second start this season.

+- In his most recent time out on Sunday, the right-hander threw four innings against the Chicago Cubs, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.